 3. There are often no account minimums

-Savings accounts from places like Chase require at least a $300 minimum to avoid fees, which doesn’t help you save money if the bank is constantly collecting it.
-Many online banks don’t require a minimum balance to open or maintain an account, which means more money is going in your pocket.
+Many savings accounts from traditional banks may require at least a $500 minimum account balance or more to avoid fees, which doesn’t help you save money if the bank is constantly collecting it.
+Many online banks don’t require a minimum balance to open or maintain an account, which means more money is going into your pocket.

 4. You’ll never have to wait in line at the bank

-Sometimes going into a bank can feel like a complete waste of time, especially if you’re only making a deposit or signing up for an account.
+Sometimes going into a bank can feel like a complete waste of time, especially if you’re only making a deposit or signing up for a bank account.
 While most big-name banks have made strides in online banking options, they still put a lot of effort into running in-person branches.

-Online banks don’t require visits or waiting in line when you need to complete something important.
+Online accounts don’t require visits or waiting in line when you need to complete something important.
 Rather, you sign up, deposit money, and set up transfers all from the comfort of your own home.
-Many have easy apps you can access straight from your phone.
+Many have easy mobile apps you can access straight from your phone.

 5. Apps and websites are easy to use